kdavies4/ModelicaRes/doc/index.rst

 or online as a `static page
 <http://nbviewer.ipython.org/github/kdavies4/ModelicaRes/blob/release/examples/tutorial.ipynb>`_.
 The links in the sidebar provide the full documentation and many more examples.

-The `loadres script <loadres.html>`_ helps to load simulation and linearization results from the command line.
-The top-level module, :mod:`modelicares`, provides direct access to the most important classes and functions.
-Others must be accessed through the submodules.
-The :mod:`~modelicares.simres` submodule has classes to load, analyze, and plot simulation results.
-The :mod:`~modelicares.linres` submodule has a class to load, analyze, and plot results from linearizing model(s).
-The :mod:`~modelicares.exps` submodule has tools to set up and manage simulation experiments.
-The :mod:`~modelicares.texunit` submodule has functions to translate Modelica_ *unit* and *displayUnit* strings into LaTeX_-formatted strings.
-The last submodule, :mod:`~modelicares.util`, has supporting functions and classes.

 **Installation**